 |Paper I: Tangeraas T, Bjerre A, Lien B, Kyte A, Monn E, Cvancarova M, Leivestad T, Reisæter AV.
 Long-term outcome of pediatric renal transplantation: The Norwegian experience in three eras 1970-2006.
 Pediatr Transplant 2008 12:762-768.
 The paper is removed from the thesis in DUO due to publisher restrictions.
 The published version is available at: https://doi.org/10.1111/j.1399-3046.2007.00896.x|

 |Paper III: Tangeraas T, Midtvedt K, Hirth A, Cvancarova M,Tonstad S, Fredriksen PM, Isaksen G,Bjerre A. Cardiorespiratory fitness in young adults with a history of renal transplantation in childhood.
-Pediatr Nephrol 2011 Nov;26(11):2041-2049. doi:10.1007/s00467-011-1898-6|
+Pediatr Nephrol 2011 Nov;26(11):2041-2049.
+The paper is removed from the thesis in DUO due to publisher restrictions.
+The published version is available at: https://doi.org/10.1007/s00467-011-1898-6|

 |Paper IV: Diseth T, Tangeraas T, Reinfjell T, Bjerre A. Kidney transplantation in childhood: Mental health and quality of life of children and caregivers.
-Pediatr Nephrol 2011 Oct;26(10):1881-1892. doi:10.1007/s00467-011-1887-9|
+Pediatr Nephrol 2011 Oct;26(10):1881-1892.
+Published under a Creative Commons Attribution License.
+The published version of this paper is available at: https://doi.org/10.1007/s00467-011-1887-9|